TokamakUI/Tokamak/README.md

 a lot of complaints about its overreliance on JavaScript.
 Tokamak makes architecture of React with its established patterns available to you in Swift.

-_**Important:**_ Tokamak is relatively stable at this point, as in not having any blocking or critical bugs that the maintainers are aware of.
-The core API of `Component` and `Hooks` types is frozen, and there's a plenty of [standard components](#standard-components) to start building useful apps on iOS.
-The macOS/AppKit renderer has support for only the most basic components and improving its feature parity with the iOS renderer is the top priority.
-If in the future there's a breaking change that's absolutely needed, we aim to deprecate old APIs in a source-compatible way and will introduce any replacements gradually.
-It's important to note that source breaking changes can't always be avoided, but they would be reflected with appropriate version number change and migration guides.

 Don't forget to check out [Tokamak community on Spectrum](https://spectrum.chat/tokamak) and leave your feedback, comments and questions!